spo-re/QuizApp/README.md

 Final Project for the Google Africa Scholarship in partnership with Udacity and Andela.

-It is a Quiz App with the questions based on world news and general knowledge.
-With the design based mainly on the guidelines given in the Udacity Project Rubric which can be found here https://review.udacity.com/#!/rubrics/158/view.
+The questions in the Quiz App are based on world news and general knowledge.
+And the design was done mainly following the guidelines given in the Udacity Project Rubric which can be found here https://review.udacity.com/#!/rubrics/158/view.

 #7DaysofCodeChallenge